CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 {{< /tabs >}}

-In this design, [Proxy ARP ]({{<ref "/cumulus-linux-41/Layer-3/Address-Resolution-Protocol-ARP#configure-proxy-arp" >}}) is configured on the VLAN attached to the host so that the switch responds to all ARP requests when a host sends an ARP request to a system on its subnet.
+In this design, you configure [Proxy ARP]({{<ref "/cumulus-linux-41/Layer-3/Address-Resolution-Protocol-ARP#configure-proxy-arp" >}}) on the VLAN attached to the host so that the switch responds to all ARP requests when a host sends an ARP request to a system on its subnet.

 If you have many switches and need the VLAN across all the switches, you can specify a unique IP address on all the SVIs in the subnet, or you can use the anycast gateway with VRR.
 To conserve IP addresses, repeat physical IP addresses on a switch or switch pair (if you use MLAG).